Sch3lp/AgileRoleplay/dungeonmaster/dm_scenario1.md

 [D10]: /images/d10.png "D10"
 [D4]: /images/d4.png "D4"
 #DM Scenario 1
+**Notice**

+If you're new to roleplaying, go and read the explanation for that for a quick intro, otherwise read on!

 Congratulations Dungeon Master Dave, you're tasked with the job of Dungeon Master.

-It will be your goal to play the role of a middle-manager who got the assignment of your boss to transform his team to agile, but that doesn't really want to.
+It will be your goal to play the role of Dave, a middle-manager who got the assignment of his boss to transform his team to agile, but Dave doesn't really want to.

 You've been working for GlobalFinance Inc. for over 15 years and have slowly moved up the corporate ladder to where you are today.
 GlobalFinance Inc. is an affiliate of Universal Money Corporate.